What Is An Expert Advisor?

 How Do Expert Advisors Work?

-The beauty of using mainstream Forex trading software such as MetaTrader 4 or 5 is that the software is open source and information and instructions are widely available online.
+The beauty of using mainstream Forex trading software or trading systems such as MetaTrader 4 or 5 is that the software is open source and information and instructions are widely available online.
 Expert Advisors once set up properly, can gather a range of inputs such as historical price movement, trading strategies and market data from a range of sources including mainstream financial news outlets and social media.
 With this information feeding the algorithm, buy and sell orders are automatically executed in line with market performance helping traders to maximise potential gains without the need to be across every critical news source.
 Investment banks, to amplify profits from their derivatives trading, use algorithmic trading widely and with thanks to Meta Quotes retail traders can now take advantage of the same opportunities.

 How Can I Create An Expert Advisor?